open-feature/openfeature.dev/blog/2025-03-20-vercel-flags-sdk.md

 }
 ```

-This adaptor will allow most Node.js OpenFeature Providers to work with the Flags SDK, though there may be some compatability issues with certain Node.js OpenFeature Providers with the [Vercel Edge Runtime](https://vercel.com/docs/functions/runtimes/edge) that should be tested per-provider.
+This adapter will allow most Node.js OpenFeature Providers to work with the Flags SDK, though there may be some compatability issues with certain Node.js OpenFeature Providers with the [Vercel Edge Runtime](https://vercel.com/docs/functions/runtimes/edge) that should be tested per-provider.

 ### The Value of Open Standards